moby/moby/man/docker-build.1.md

     docker build github.com/scollier/Fedora-Dockerfiles/tree/master/apache

 Note: You can set an arbitrary Git repository via the `git://` schema.

+## Building an image using a URL to a tarball'ed context

+This will send the URL itself to the Docker daemon.
+The daemon will fetch the tarball archive, decompress it and use its contents as the build context.
+If you pass an *-f PATH/Dockerfile* option as well, the system will look for that file inside the contents of the tarball.

+    docker build -f dev/Dockerfile https://10.10.10.1/docker/context.tar.gz

+Note: supported compression formats are 'xz', 'bzip2', 'gzip' and 'identity' (no compression).

 # HISTORY
 March 2014, Originally compiled by William Henry (whenry at redhat dot com)